How To Use Your AI Suno Project With a Nashville Recording Studio

 This will give the producer a road map to follow.

 If the project is still available go back and download the stems, even if its just the instrumental track and the vocal separated.
-The producer may decide to use some of them in the new rendition, but if not, he may find them useful anyway to help determine the exact notes or chords played.
+The producer may find them useful anyway to help determine the exact notes or chords played on a certain track.